 The medical examination and report are often important to your claim, but they can also prove very useful to an injured person because the expert will be dedicating some time to the client’s injuries and may often spot issues which the client’s own doctors haven’t seen.
 In high value claims, the medical experts may wish to see the client’s occupational health and personnel records.
 Such records may indicate whether a client has had relevant health problems before the accident.

-Some weeks after the medical examination, the medical report will be passed to your solicitors.
+Some weeks after the personal injury medical appointment, the medical report will be passed to your solicitors.
 It is the job of the solicitor to scrutinise the report in order to verify that it is broadly correct and to identify any relevant issues.
 Properly analysing a medical report is quite a specialist task.
-The solicitor should ask himself a number of questions about the report, including:
+The solicitor should ask themselves a number of questions about the report, including:

 - Does the description of the accident mirror what the client has previously explained?

 - What are the injuries which the client has sustained?

 - What impact has the accident had upon the client?

 - Does the expert need to see any medical records?

 - Does the expert make any recommendations in terms of rehabilitation?

 - Does the medical expert recommend that the client is examined by a different type of medical expert?

 - Are there additional financial losses identified by the expert?